MaxEmilJan/DA/installation_guide.md

 ~~~

 Furthermore the following packages might be usefull for things like debugging:
-* Baumer CameraExplorer (install by following the official guide)
+* Baumer CameraExplorer (installed by following the official guide)
 * nano
 ~~~
 sudo apt-get install nano